 Early Childhood Math Skills: Matching & Sorting

-If the aim is to develop a solid mathematical foundation for your child at the preschool stage itself, we encourage you as a parent to look at mathematics from a more holistic perspective.
-There are many ‘early childhood mathematical skills’ that you need to focus on, besides just enumeration.
-We look at two important early mathematical skills in this blog.
+If your objective is to lay a solid foundation for your child at the preschool stage, we encourage you to look at mathematics from a holistic perspective.

 - Sorting by Colour

 From as early as 18 months, as a parent you should focus on introducing these concepts (matching and sorting) through simple and practical ways.
 You can improvise and creatively use your own surroundings to come up with puzzles and exercises which stimulate your child.

 - Often parents focus exclusively on the counting (enumeration) and ignore other important early math skills.

 - Matching and sorting are two important pre-math skills that help lay a strong math foundation.

 We would love to Hear from You:

 Share your ideas if you know any innovative and effective way of teaching math to children.

 Please share your thoughts in the commenting section below.